How to Install Groovy?

 Some instructions to describe the installation of Groovy binary distribution:

 Step 1: The first step will be to download the binary distribution set and unpack it into another file on the local file system.

-Step 2: Next step involves setting up the GROOVY_HOME environment variable to the directory of the unpacked distribution.
+Step 2: The next step involves setting up the GROOVY_HOME environment variable to the unpacked distribution directory.